sam-timmins/smarticus-quizzes/README.md

 ### Quiz Category Screen

 This screen has the **Smarticus** logo fixed as a permanent header to the page.
 This being consistent with the site owner's name being present on every screen so the user doesn't lose contact with the owner.
 It is large enough to be easily read but not too big as to impede the user's view of the categories.
+The difficulty levels are also placed here, and along with the **Smarticus** logo, they are always in view on this screen so the user doesn't have to scroll back to the top of the page if they decide to change level.

 * *Header view on initial load of the categories screen*
 \